leoo-c1/FPGA-Arbitrage-Engine/README.md

 </div>

 ## Overview
 This project implements a hardware-based execution engine that can detect and act on latency arbitrage opportunities in real-time.
-The system simulates two stock exchanges, Exchange A and Exchange B, which stream historical [market data](https://github.com/leoo-c1/FPGA-Arbitrage-Engine/tree/main/data) for Western Digital (WDC) on the tick level.
+The system simulates two stock exchanges, Exchange A and Exchange B, which stream historical [market data](/data) for Western Digital (WDC) on the tick level.

-A Python-based [Exchange Simulator](https://github.com/leoo-c1/FPGA-Arbitrage-Engine/blob/main/software/exchange_simulator.py) creates simulated latency in Exchange B during periods of market volatility, creating price spreads between exchanges.
-The FPGA receives this market feed for both exchanges via UART, parses a custom 6-byte protocol and triggers Buy/Sell commands within microseconds of detecting discrepancy, which are returned to the Exchange Simulator.
+A Python-based [Exchange Simulator](software/exchange_simulator.py) creates simulated latency in Exchange B during periods of market volatility, creating price spreads between exchanges.
+Using [RTL modules](/rtl), the FPGA receives this market feed for both exchanges via UART, parses a custom 6-byte protocol and triggers Buy/Sell commands within microseconds of detecting discrepancy, which are returned to the Exchange Simulator.

 ## System Architecture